GregHowe/bid-calculation-tool/backend/README.md

     If this were production-ready, I would:

-    Add loading indicators and accessibility enhancements

     Secure endpoints with authentication and authorization

     Validate incoming requests with data annotations or FluentValidation

     Use environment-based configuration and secrets management

-    Add retry policies and resilience for external dependencies

     Optimize performance with caching and async patterns

     Add health checks and monitoring endpoints

-    Implement rate limiting and request throttling